Hepatitis B

 • Vemlidy (tenofovir alafenamide; TAF)

 Therapy with two drugs that are active against HBV is now the standard of care for treating this virus.
 Epivir and Viread are drugs that are approved for the treatment of HIV and also have activity against HBV.
 Similarly, several combination pills to treat HIV contain TAF (brand name Vemlidy for the treatment of hepatitis B).
 There are currently twelve combination HIV drugs that contain a form of tenofovir, and four combinations that include Epivir.
-If you are living with both HBV and HIV and you are being treated for your HIV with lamivudine, TDF, or a combination pill the includes either of these drugs or TAF, your HBV infection could get worse and even cause a life-threatening flare of hepatitis if you stop taking the drug without your health care provider’s supervision.
+If you are living with both HBV and HIV and you are being treated for your HIV with lamivudine, TDF, or a combination pill that includes either of these drugs or TAF, your HBV infection could get worse and even cause a life-threatening flare of hepatitis if you stop taking the drug without your healthcare provider's supervision.

 Any of the drugs used to treat HBV infection may cause side effects.
-Talk to your health care provider about managing side effects and tell him or her if your symptoms get worse.
+Talk to your healthcare provider about managing side effects and tell him or her if your symptoms get worse.
 Also talk to your provider if you are pregnant or planning on becoming pregnant, as some of these drugs should be avoided by pregnant people or people who are breast/chestfeeding.
 These medications will also need adjustments if you have kidney problems.

 • Avoiding alcohol